rehive/docs-portal/content/merchants/custom-integration/closed-loop.md

 The required information from the user is:
 1. An email address
-2. A mobile number that is validated on their wallet
+2. A mobile number that is validated on their application

 Once the user has provided this information you will need to PATCH the Invoice as follows:
 ```bash